Dingle Peninsula County Kerry, Ireland Travel Guide

 Always ask permission before taking photos of individuals, especially children, to ensure privacy.

 When visiting churches or active religious sites, dress modestly (shoulders and knees covered).
 Maintain a quiet and respectful demeanor, especially during services.
 Do not disturb ongoing services.
-Some sites may prohibit flash photography; look for signs.
+Some sites may prohibit flash photography; watch for signs.

 Your travel choices directly impact the local economy.
 Responsible tourism benefits the Dingle Peninsula community.